mlurbur/algaerithms/README.md

 ## Inspecting data

-Run `python visualize.py`
+Run `python visualize.py <MM/DD/YYYY> [null]`

 This will visualize the chlorophyll data for a particular day.
+Providing "null" will show the cloud-covered points.

 ## Data info

 The data is summarized over eight day periods and grouped into grid blocks.
-For a better visualization of the grid, set `show_null=True` in `visualize_day()` when running `visualize.py`.

 Ice, par and sst values are present for every time period.
 An ice value of null/nan means no ice was present.